 It hit me.

-Check if this sort of thing was okay in the manual.
+Check for this sort of thing in the manual.

 Hope — a single flame in the darkness.

 I snatched the box from the side and tore it open.
 Fragments of cardboard floated to the floor in snowflakes.
-I pulled the paper and unfurled it as if I were a fifteenth-century explorer with a map.
+I pulled the paper and unfurled it, a fifteenth-century explorer with a map.
 Different languages and warning labels jumped out in various bold headings.